The 10 Best Penetrating Oils of 2021

 It's important to note that having such a low viscosity also means less lubricity for Kroil oil.
 It does lubricate, though, but not very well.
 Also, the relatively higher price tag is only a reflection of the superior quality and effectiveness.

-3. Best Penetrating Oil Spray: Kano Sili Kroil
+3. Best for Spray: Kano Sili Kroil

 The original Kano Kroil is a good penetrating oil with very low viscosity and good penetrating power.
 But the Kano Sili Kroil makes things even easier for you as it comes in a convenient aerosol spray for effortless application.